|

 Here is what I have found so far.

-First the founders and partners in the
+First the founder and partners in the business

-Their Family History
+Their Family History included

 TRUAX